 The main causes of global biodiversity loss are habitat loss, overuse of natural resources, climate change, environmental pollution and introduced alien species.
 The poor state of biodiversity is visible at three levels: ecosystems, species and genes.

-These benefits are under threat.
+However, these ecosystem services are under threat.
 The global report of the World Biodiversity Council IPBES states that there has been a rapid decline in the majority of ecosystem services since 1970.

 Studies of fossils show that a species exists for between 1 and 10 million years after it is formed, before naturally dying out.
 The natural annual rate of species extinction is 0.1 per million species.
-According to the World Biodiversity Council IPBES Global Assessment Report, the current extinction rate is already 10-100 times higher than the average of the past 10 million years and is accelerating continuously.
+According to the World Biodiversity Council IPBES Global Assessment Report, the current extinction rate is already 10 to100 times higher than the average of the past 10 million years and is accelerating continuously.

 Information on genetic diversity is based almost exclusively on our knowledge of cultivars and animal breeding.
 Sixteen per cent of 8,200 livestock breeds must be classified as endangered (Global Biodiversity Outlook 4).
 In the case of cultivated plants, it is feared that up to 75% of genetic diversity has been lost since the beginning of the 20th century.